jdmota/quasejs/packages/languages/quase-lang/docs/ideas.md

   - Should be optional.
   - Only needed if we in the future desire native support.
 - Deal with aliasing
+- Hoare Logic and Separation Logic
+  - Support some inference

 ## Provide as a library or in the language?